prgcont/workshop-ansible/lesson-1/README.md

 ## Topics
 TODO:

-## home preparation
+## Home preparation

 Because Ansible is unsupported to run from Windows boxes, and for the sake of unified environment during this workshop, we are going to use Vagrant and VirtualBox to create our testing environment.
+With Linux, MacOS or Windows, we will have the same environment.

 ### Tasks:
 - get vagrant and virtualbox installed on your computer TODO - documentation link